Cockfosters tube station

 Cockfosters (/ˈkɒkˌfɒstərz/) is a London Underground station.
-It is located on Cockfosters Road (A111) approximately nine miles (9 mi) from central London and serves Cockfosters.
-The station is on the boundary of the London Borough of Barnet and the London Borough of Enfield.
+It is located on Cockfosters Road (A111), which is approximately nine miles (9 mi) from central London and serves Cockfosters.
+The station is at the boundary of the London Borough of Barnet and the London Borough of Enfield.
 It is the eastern terminus of the Piccadilly line and the next station towards west is Oakwood.
 The station is in London fare zone 5.

 History

 The station opened on 31 July 1933, the last of the stations on the extension of the line from Finsbury Park to do so and four months after Oakwood station (then called Enfield West) opened.
 Prior to its opening, Trent Park and Cock Fosters (an early spelling of the area's name) were suggested as alternative station names.
 The original site hoarding displayed the name as a single word.

 The station was designed by Charles Holden in a modern European style using brick, glass and reinforced concrete.
 Compared with the other new stations Holden designed for the extension, Cockfosters' street buildings are modest in scale, lacking the mass of Oakwood or Arnos Grove or the avant-garde flourish of Southgate.
 Holden's early design sketches show the station with two towers.
 The most striking feature of the station is the tall concrete and glass trainshed roof and platform canopies, which are supported by portal frames of narrow blade-like concrete columns and beams rising from the platforms and spanning across the tracks.
 The trainshed roof constructed at Uxbridge from 1937 to 1938 was built to a similar design.
 Cockfosters station is a Grade II listed building.

 The station has three tracks with platforms numbered 1 to 4, the centre track being served from both sides by platforms 2 and 3.
 This is an example of the so-called Spanish solution.
 Most eastbound Piccadilly trains terminate here, although some terminate at Arnos Grove or Oakwood, particularly in peak hours or in the evenings.
 Some trains may even terminate at Wood Green; however, this is only used very early in the morning or in emergency situations.
 Cockfosters depot is located between Oakwood and Cockfosters and trains can enter or leave it from either direction.

 In September 2020, works to provide step-free access were completed with a lift providing access to the platform, making Cockfosters the 80th accessible Tube station.